1030 Swabia Court, Suite 201

 Campbell graduated from Creighton University in 1986 and currently resides in Raleigh, North Carolina, with his wife, the former Janette Bushyager, and two daughters, Tillie and Lucy.

-Assistant Director, Youth Initiatives
+Assistant Director, Youth Programs

-Anthony Cangelosi first started with USA Baseball as the Coordinator of Youth Programs before joining the organization full-time in March 2019 as the Assistant Director of Youth Initiatives.
+Anthony Cangelosi first started with USA Baseball as the Coordinator of Youth Programs before joining the organization full-time in March 2019 as the Assistant Director of Youth Programs.
 In that role, Cangelosi assists the Sport Development team's growth of the game initiatives, including supporting the development and execution of the Fun At Bat and USA Baseball Coaches Clinics programs.

 He worked with the Cal Ripken, Sr. Foundation as an intern in Youth Programs before starting with USA Baseball.
 In addition, Cangelosi spent time as a Baseball/Softball Coordinator for the Washington Nationals Youth Baseball Academy and as a Community Relations Assistant for the Washington Nationals.